backupbrew/switchbrew/Filesystem services.md

 0x10-0x20 from ns\_appman:/private.
 The rest of this file (0x1F0 bytes total) is (usually/always?) all-zero (however in some cases the byte at offset 0x20 is value 0x1).

+## SetSaveDataSize

+Takes two input u64s "size" and "journal\_size", and writes them to fsp-srv object member variables.

+These variables are normally initialized with 32 MiB (0x2000000) and 16 MiB (0x1000000), respectively.

+These variables don't seem to be actually used anywhere else (?)

+## SetSaveDataRootPath

+Takes an input path, and does
+snprintf(<fsp-srv object>-\>m\_save\_data\_root\_path, FS\_MAX\_PATH-1,
+"/%s", input\_path);

+This path is normally all-zero.
+When this path is non-zero, the internal OpenSaveDataFileSystem function will create a DirectorySaveDataFileSystem if the target save is a user-save + a directory exists, instead of the normal savedata filesystem object.

+## SetGlobalAccessLogMode

+Takes an input u32.

 ## SetGlobalAccessLogMode